Experimental analysis of local searches for sparse reflexive generalized inverses: ah-symmetric generalized inverse

 The idea of the algorithms considered in this section is to select an $m\times r$ rank-$r$ submatrix of $A$, and construct an ah-symmetric reflexive generalized inverse of $A$ with the M-P pseudoinverse of this submatrix, as described in Theorem \ref{thm:ahconstruction}.

 Next, we give details of the algorithms and present numerical results.
-The test matrices used in the computational experiments are the same 462 matrices considered in the previous section, and the same $r\times r$ non-singular submatrices of $A$ constructed by algorithms Greedy and Greedy Light, were used to initialize the local-search procedures discussed in this section.
+The test matrices used in the computational experiments are the same 462 matrices considered in the previous section, and the same $r\times r$ non-singular submatrices of $A$ constructed by the NSub algorithm, were used to initialize the local-search procedures discussed in this section.

 To analyze the local-search procedures proposed, we compare their solutions to the solutions of LP problem identified below as $P_{123}$.
 Its solutions corresponds to $\|H_{opt}^{ah,r}\|_1$.
 As defined in Theorem \ref{thmrwithP3}, $H_{opt}^{ah,r}$ is a $1$-norm minimizing ah-symmetric \emph{reflexive} generalized inverse of $A$.
 In order to formulate $P_{123}$ as an LP problem, we linearize \ref{property2}, using the following result.